bazel-contrib/toolchains_llvm/README.md

 - `<linker>@<version>`: download a checksum-pinned executable from the bundled linker catalogue.
 The target selects the linker while the execution platform selects the executable artifact to download.
+- `mold`: use the version supplied by an injected `mold` Bazel module and download its matching executable from the linker catalogue.
 - An absolute path, such as `/usr/bin/ld`: use that executable directly.

 Native and explicitly pathed linkers are local execution-platform dependencies.